teohdg/snapbot/README.md

 # snapbot
-selenium script that automatically sends snap streaks using snapchat.com/web and snapchat shorcuts. made for digital minimalist who still have friends from high school 💔
+selenium script that automatically sends snap streaks using snapchat.com/web and snapchat shorcuts. made for digital minimalists who still have friends from high school 💔

 ** INFO **
 this script is written with brave browser in mind.